- Discover CSUB

 - News & Information

-The University offers the Procurement Credit Card (ProCard) as a payment option under the Delegation of Purchasing Authority, which can be viewed here, for the purchase of commodities up to the Delegation standard limit and off-campus services.
+The University offers the Procurement Credit Card (ProCard) as a payment option under the Delegation of Purchasing Authority for the purchase of commodities up to the Delegation standard limit and off-campus services.

 The ProCard is available to all Campus Administrators and other campus members upon recommendation of their Approving Administrators.
 The ProCard should be used as the first payment option to achieve cost savings and improve processing time.